justinmeiners/efficient-programming-with-components/08_lisp.md

 and we're going to do full malloc."
 Now malloc is function call with a lock, so it's a very heavy operation.

-Because of this decision, all our lists are going to be thread safe.
+Because of this decision, all our lists are going to be thread safe[^microsoft-thread-safe].
 People like us, who do not use threads (you don't use threads right?) pay for them.
 They violated a fundamental
 principle which Bjarne insists on.